Use Quantum

 Within the White component, the proposed uses shall comply with the lists of allowable and not allowable uses shown in the table below.
 Other uses may be considered subject to planning evaluation depending on merits.

-List of uses which are allowed and not allowed within White component
+Table 4: List of uses which are allowed and not allowed within White component

 The White component within BPs may be strata-subdivided.
 The BP and White uses within BPs may be contained in separate buildings provided that there is no land subdivision.